 It might be localized to your buttocks, but the pain may also shoot down your legs or into your hips and groin.
 Either way, the nerve won’t let you forget that something’s not right.

-A doctor can examine you to confirm the most likely cause and rule out other causes of that lingering pain.
 Once your doctor determines which nerve is under pressure, you can learn how to manage the pain and go about your normal activities of daily life.

 The most likely culprit for that nerve pain in your buttocks and legs — along with numbness, tingling or even weakness — is a condition called sciatica.
 You may develop this pain when part of the sciatic nerve near your spinal canal is pinched.